yanqingSHEN/Applied-DS-with-Python/README.md

 # Applied-DS-with-Python
-These are the codes I wrote about the 'Applied DS with Python'.
-Welcome all discussions on improvements.
+These are the codes I wrote for the 'Applied DS with Python' course.
+To abide by honor code, I make some changes to the original questions.
+Welcome all suggestions for improvements.